The Caregiver Resource Center

 About Our Company

-Employee Assistance Professionals, Inc. has over twenty five years of experience providing services for individuals, couples, families, and organizations.
+Employee Assistance Professionals, Inc. has over 32 years of experience providing services for individuals, couples, families, and organizations.
 Our mission is to provide a broad range of high quality counseling, outreach, and consultation services to help clients assess their needs, evaluate their relationships, define their goals, and design action plans that includes specific and practical steps to achieve those goals.

 Our organizational goals are to: